berbix/berbix-ruby/README.md

 This is typically not needed to be called explicitly as it will be called by the higher-level SDK methods, but can be used to get fresh client or access tokens.

+##### `validate_signature(secret: string, body: string, header: string): boolean`

+This method validates that the content of the webhook has not been forged.
+This should be called for every endpoint that is configured to receive a webhook from Berbix.

+Parameters:

+- `secret` - This is the secret associated with that webhook.
+NOTE: This is distinct from the API secret and can be found on the webhook configuration page of the dashboard.
+- `body` - The full request body from the webhook.
+This should take the raw request body prior to parsing.
+- `header` - The value in the 'X-Berbix-Signature' header.

+##### `delete_transaction(tokens: Tokens): void`

+Permanently deletes all submitted data associated with the transaction corresponding to the tokens provided.

+##### `update_transaction(tokens: Tokens, options: object): object`

+Changes a transaction's "action", for example upon review in your systems.
+Returns the updated transaction upon success.

+Parameters:

+- `action: string` - Action taken on the transaction.
+Typically this will either be "accept" or "reject".
+- `note: string` - An optional note explaining the action taken.

+##### `override_transaction(tokens: Tokens, options: object): void`

+Completes a previously created transaction, and overrides its return payload and flags to match the provided parameters.

+Parameters:

+- `response_payload: string` - A string describing the payload type to return when fetching transaction metadata, e.g. "us-dl".
+See [our testing guide](https://docs.berbix.com/docs/testing) for possible options.
+- `flags: string[]` - An optional list of flags to associate with the transaction (independent of the payload's contents), e.g. ["id_under_18", "id_under_21"].
+See [our flags documentation](https://docs.berbix.com/docs/id-flags) for a list of flags.

 ### `Tokens`